 Osteopenia refers to lower than normal bone density.
 Bone density loss in osteopenia is not as extreme as in osteoporosis.
 Some experts believe osteopenia is a sign of osteoporosis.
 Osteopenia does not always lead to osteoporosis, but should be monitored by a medical professional.

-What is the Connection between Bone Disease and Celiac Disease?
+What is the Connection between Bone Density and Celiac Disease?

-- Experts recommend that patients with celiac disease be evaluated and monitored for calcium and vitamin D deficiencies, as those with newly diagnosed celiac disease may experience temporary lactose intolerance and omitting dairy products from the diet can also create a risk for decreased bone density.
+Experts recommend that patients with celiac disease be evaluated and monitored for calcium and vitamin D deficiencies.
+Those with newly diagnosed celiac disease may also experience temporary lactose intolerance, and omitting dairy products from the diet can create an additional risk for decreased bone density.

 Where Can I Learn More?